AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: The AuditVotes Framework

 While augmentation enhances the input graph, the base classifier could still make low-quality predictions over the processed graph.
 Robustness certificates based on randomized smoothing~\cite{bojchevski2020efficient,chen2020smoothing,jia2020certified,wang2021certified} fundamentally depend on prediction consistency, with higher consistency leading to stronger robustness guarantees~\cite{jeong2020consistency,horvath2021boosting}.
-To address this, we further propose a \textit{conditional smoothing} framework that \textit{post-process} post-processes the predictions of the base classifier before entering the voting procedure.
+To address this, we further propose a \textit{conditional smoothing} framework that \textit{post-processes} the predictions of the base classifier before entering the voting procedure.
 This framework filters out low-quality predictions to enhance prediction consistency.

-Specifically, we define a \textit{filtering function}, denoted as $h(\cdot)$, which outputs either $0$ or $1$, where $0$ indicates that the prediction is included in the voting process and $1$ excludes it.
+Formally, we define a \textit{filtering function}, denoted as $h(\cdot)$, which takes only a randomized graph as input and outputs either $0$ or $1$, where $0$ indicates that the prediction is included in the voting process and $1$ excludes it.
 Then, we can construct a \textbf{conditional smoothed classifier} $g^c(\cdot)$ as follows:

-where $p_{v,y}(\mathcal{G})$ represents the probability of predicting an input graph $\mathcal{G}$ as class $y$ \textit{conditioned on the criterion that $h(\phi(\mathcal{G}))=0$}.
+where $p_{v,y}(\mathcal{G}):=\mathbb{P}(f(\phi(\mathcal{G}))=y|h(\phi(\mathcal{G}))=0)$ represents the probability of predicting an input graph $\mathcal{G}$ as class $y$ \textit{conditioned on the criterion that $h(\phi(\mathcal{G}))=0$}.

+\subsubsection{\textbf{Certified Robustness with Arbitrary Filters.} The key theoretical challenge is that the filter $h$ could distort the smoothing distribution and break existing certificates.
+Our main theoretical contribution is to prove that conditional smoothing retains certifiable robustness under \textit{arbitrary filtering functions}, provided we adapt the certification procedure appropriately.}